IxZZZ/IxZZZ.github.io/docs/ctf_writeups/FwordCTF_2021.md

 ## Solution

-After comprehensive understood the function, I was proposed solution that I will code a script python to brutce force the flag character because the `sub_401584` is likely irreversible, so I can not mapping from constant value to the flag character.
+After comprehensive understood the function, I was proposed solution that I will code a script python to brutce force the flag character because the `sub_401584` is likely irreversible, so I can not mapping from constant values to the flag characters.

 ```python
 import string